“I had a scan and it shows I have a rotator cuff tear…….so I am probably going to need surgery’’’.

 If I had a dollar for every time I heard a client tell me this, well I wouldn’t be worrying about winning Tattslotto any time soon.
 Many clients freak out at the thought of a tear in these muscle, thinking the only two options are surgery or a life of pain and disability.
 However, rotator cuff tears are incredibly common and rarely need surgery and with appropriate treatment, a pain free full range of motion should be achievable.

-Firstly, rotator cuff tears are a normal part of ageing.
+Firstly, a tear in this group of tendons are a normal part of ageing.
 In fact we start to see rotator cuff tears in people WITHOUT pain or any other symptom from 50 years onwards…..and one study published in 1999 on over 400 individuals with no pain (Templhof et al) found that 23% of them had rotator cuff tears.
 Another study by Minagowa et al suggested that if you have a rotator cuff tear on imaging and are over the age of 50 you are twice as likely to NOT have any symptoms, with that number increasing four times by the time you reach 80.
 So like it or not, the more grey hairs you get the more likely you are to have a rotator cuff tear.

 But they do not just happen in older individuals.
 A study by Conner et al showed that up to 40% of elite overhead athletes had rotator cuff tears, with no reported pain or problems.